ilya0/Project1/README.md

 6. Player health is adjust after the attack mode
 7. Player characters whose health is 0 will be removed and player will be notified
 8. Once all the characters of the player are killed player looses

+## Explaination of how Lords of War and (and other cool things) works

+A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.